carvel-dev/carvel/site/content/blog/ytt-validations-preview.md

 In essence, we've introduced the `@schema/validation` annotation and wired it in to [the `ytt` pipeline](../ytt/docs/v0.40.0/how-it-works/) — specifically, at the end of the "Calculate Data Values" step.

-We're including light documentation as we go, so check out `[link to @schema/validation in schema reference]` for the exact details of what's available.
+We're including light documentation as we go, so check out [Data Values Schema Reference > @schema/validation](../ytt/docs/v0.41.0/lang-ref-ytt-schema/#schemavalidation) for the exact details of what's available.

+You can peek into our backlog to see what we plan to do next: [Schema Validation #561](https://github.com/vmware-tanzu/carvel-ytt/issues/561).

 ### How can I give feedback? 🗣